recommenders-team/recommenders/README.md

     ```
 5. Run the [SAR Python CPU Movielens](notebooks/00_quick_start/sar_python_cpu_movielens.ipynb) notebook under the 00_quick_start folder.
 Make sure to change the kernel to "Python (reco)".

-## Notebooks

-We provide several notebooks to show how recommendation algorithms can be designed, evaluated and operationalized.

-- The [Quick-Start Notebooks](notebooks/00_quick_start) detail how you can quickly get up and run with state-of-the-art algorithms such as the Smart Adaptive Recommendation ([SAR](https://github.com/Microsoft/Product-Recommendations/blob/master/doc/sar.md)) algorithm and ALS algorithm.

-- The [Data Preparation Notebook](notebooks/01_prepare_data) shows how to prepare and split data properly for recommendation systems.

-- The [Modeling Notebooks](notebooks/02_model) provide a deep dive into implementations of different recommender algorithms.

-- The [Evaluation Notebooks](notebooks/03_evaluate) show how to evaluate recommender algorithms for different ranking and rating metrics.

-- The [Model selecting and optimizing Notebooks](notebooks/04_model_select_and_optimize) collect how to fine tune hyperparameters for recommender algorithms.

-- The [Operationalizion Notebook](notebooks/05_operationalize) demonstrates how to deploy models in production systems.

-The Quick-Start and Modeling notebooks showcase how to utilize the following algorithms to build a recommender system:

 **Algorithms**